thephpleague/csv/docs/9.0/reader/record-mapping.md

 ```

 > convert the value of the array whose offset is `1` into a `Place` Enum
-> if the value is  null resolve the string `Galway` to `Place::Galway`.
+> if the value is  null resolve the string `Abidjan` to `Place::Abidjan`.
 Once created,
 > call the method `setPlace` with the created `Place` enum filling the `$place` argument.

 <p class="notice">Using this class  with a <code>mixed</code> type without providing the <code>enum</code> parameter will trigger an exception.</p>